Artist Statement

 The natural world as a metaphor for the human condition — how beauty reveals itself in temporality and imperfection

+We live in a digitized and distracted world.
 I’m interested in what emerges when we reclaim our attention, honor impermanence, and let it guide us back to our curiosity and sense of wonder.
 My work is both a record and a reflection of that journey.

 Altered cyanotype on linen: fern, sand dollar, starfish, fatsia, maple, nandina